Mr-Vicky-01/Chat-with-PDF/README.md

 2. Upload your PDF files containing the relevant content.
 3. Wait for the system to extract and embed the content.
 4. Input your questions related to the PDF content.
-5. Receive the most appropriate answers predicted by the Gemini model.
+5. Receive the most appropriate answers predicted by the llama model.

 ## Installation